BenKnighton/Jarvis-Visualizer/README.md

-# Jarvis-Visualizer
+# Jarvis visualiser

- Visualizer for my second A.I assistant called Jarvis, named after the famous A.I from Iron man
+Visualizer for my second A.I assistant called Jarvis, named after the famous A.I from “Iron man”.
+In the films, J.A.R.V.I.S stands for: Just • A • Rather • Very • Intelligent • System

 ![Jarvis Rotating 2](https://github.com/BenKnighton/Jarvis-Visualizer/assets/131706686/a552b0ff-4b29-40b8-a5f9-b76c19c867a7)